tomastokar/gsoap/README.md

 It is an R data.frame, whose rownames are pathway names and columns are:
   * Source - original source of the pathway
   * Pathway - pathway name
-  * p.value - statistical significance of the obtained enrichment
+  * p.value - statistical significance of the obtained overlap
   * FDR - false discovery rate of the obtained enrichment
   * Members - list of query genes belonging to the given pathway (in the following format: ``GENE1/GENE2/..'')